efraim132/GrebBot/README.md

 ## Web interface

 This bot has a running web interface that can be used to administrate the functions of this bot.
-Simply address the IP address of where the bot is running and you can use the bot this way.
+Simply address the IP address of where the bot is running, and you can use the bot this way.

 ## Docker